danisaleem/BigData-with-Apache-Spark/README.md

-# Apache-Spark-Project
-Big Data University Semester Project
+# Makiing Predictions using Covid-19 DataSet with Apache-Spark

 ## Overall, the project include the following steps:
 1. Import your dataset to Spark.
-2. Preprocess the data
+2. Preprocess the DataSet
-3. Perform some meaningful analysis (e.g., using machine learning methods).
-It is also part of this task to get acquainted with subjects that were not covered in the lecture or that you are not familiar with.
+3. Make a machine learning model and perform prediction for future dates.
 4. Present/visualize the results.
-5. Describe the approach.

 ## Contributors
 - Faizan Khan (https://github.com/faizankhann)